Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

     (Overrides GDAL's auto-calculated resolution with the exact input GSD)
 ```

-This guarantees the reprojected output preserves the same pixel size as the original capture, rather than an auto-derived approximation.
-One practical consequence worth being aware of: because this changes the exact output pixel grid (and therefore the exact sub-pixel position of every feature in the image, including survey targets), any QA accuracy figures generated against an orthomosaic reprojected with this fix are not directly numerically comparable to QA figures generated before this change was introduced — both are internally consistent and valid, but they are evaluating the targets at a different underlying pixel grid.
+This ensures the reprojected output preserves the same pixel size as the original capture, rather than an auto-derived approximation.

 ```
 DEFINE reproject_2D_raster(input, output, grids):